 History Reference Center® is the world’s most comprehensive full text history reference database including full text for more than 150 leading history periodicals, and nearly 57,000 historical documents.
 This resource also offers more than 77,000 biographies of historical figures, more than 37,400 historical photos and maps, and more than 80 hours of historical video.

 Interlibrary Loan service provides patrons with a way to obtain materials their local library does not have in its collection.
 This link will allow you to find out if another area library has what you want.

-Once you enter the site at , choose the button on the left that says "BibSearch" and then choose one of the options in the drop down box in the box.
-Choosing "ALL LIBRARIES" will result in a long wait with many hits.
-Choosing "SouthEast Search" will take less time because it will only search libraries in southeastern Colorado, but the results will not be as complete.
-Interlibrary Loan Services information.
+Once you enter the site, choose the button on the left that says “BibSearch” and then choose one of the options in the drop down box.
+Choosing “ALL LIBRARIES” will result in a long wait with many hits.
+Choosing “SouthEast Search” will take less time because it will only search libraries in southeastern Colorado, but the results will not be as complete.
+For more information, see our Interlibrary Loan Services page.

 This database offers the everyday user the necessary tools and detailed “how-to” instructions to independently address a wide-range of legal issues.
 Users can search over 12,800 state-specific legal forms–searchable by all 50 U.S. states and by top subject areas, including Adoption, Bankruptcy, Name Changes and more.

 LISTA covers librarianship, classification, cataloging, bibliometrics, online information retrieval, information management and more.

 Specifically designed to provide high school students with full text access to periodicals, reference books, primary source documents, biographies, and more.